walking through a cluttered cemetery.

 she holds eye contact with him in the same manner, and then we see the scenery outside the train.

-the green pastures, and rivers, and mountains bending and warping with speed.
+the green pastures and rivers and mountains bending and warping with speed.

 clearly i've been worrying too much. clearly these past few days have been horrible,